KeikaiLauncher/KeikaiLauncher/README.md

 </table>

 ## Branch stuff
-* [master](https://github.com/avuton/HayaiLauncher) - This branch have commits considered finished and stable.
+* [master](https://github.com/avuton/HayaiLauncher) - This branch has commits considered finished and stable.
 * [next](https://github.com/avuton/HayaiLauncher/tree/next) - This branch has commits which are unfinished, under development and potentially unstable.
 This branch gets force merged all the time, so, the git commit structures will never be stable.
-* [hacks](https://github.com/avuton/HayaiLauncher/tree/hacks) - This branch is upstream of the 'next' branch, it includes commits which will never be part of master, but can be considered pretty useful.
+* [hacks](https://github.com/avuton/HayaiLauncher/tree/hacks) - This branch is upstream of the 'next' branch, it includes commits which will never be part of master, but might be considered pretty useful.